lmmentel/mendeleev/README.md

     >>> from mendeleev import element

-The `element` method accepts unique identifiers: atomic number, atomic symbol or element\'s name in english.
+The `element` method accepts unique identifiers: atomic number, atomic symbol or element\'s name in English.
 To retrieve the entries on Silicon by symbol type

 ``` {.sourceCode .python}